The Hospice UK Garden of Compassion

 Garden Rehoming

-The garden will be relocated to the Royal Hospital for Children, Glasgow affording long term benefits and access to transformational art therapy.
+The garden has been relocated to the Royal Hospital for Children, Glasgow affording long term benefits and access to transformational art therapy.
 The garden site is located close to the main entrance to the children’s hospital and will be an inclusive safe space for patients, staff and visitors, including accessible walkways, companion seating and later, an art therapy studio.
 The formal opening is expected in Spring 2024.

 The Talitha Arts Garden